Widget Embedding Overview

 Core Components of Embedded Widgets

 - HTML element — A special tag included on the page.
-It always has a config attribute whose value is a JSON configuration object.
+It contains a

-- JavaScript launchers — One or more JavaScript files that process the HTML element and render the interactive components in the browser.
+- JavaScript launchers — One or more JavaScript entries that process the HTML element and render the interactive components in the browser.

 Common Configuration Options